-- Keep your release to two pages or less. - Always double space the body. - Follow the NARPM® model release for proper page-heading format for page 1. - For subsequent pages, create a header in the upper left corner that consists of a short form of the title (a "slug").
-For example, if your President Visit's release was two-pages, you could slug the second page "National President Visit's." - Below the "slug", type "add 1" for the second page (meaning it's the first additional page), "add 2" for the third page, etc. - If your release runs more than a page, type "more" at the bottom of each page except the last one. - At the bottom of the last page of the release, type the pound symbol three times, and center them.
-Additional sample releases and techniques can be found in The New York Times Manual of Style and Usage, the Associated Press Stylebook, or search online for Press Release styles.
+Keep your release to two pages or less.

+Always double space the body.

+Follow the NARPM model release for proper page-heading format for page 1.
+For subsequent pages, create a header in the upper left corner that consists of a short form of the title (a "slug").
+For example, if your President Visit's release was two-pages, you could slug the second page "National President Visit's."

+Below the "slug", type "add 1" for the second page (meaning it's the first additional page), "add 2" for the third page, etc.

+If your release runs more than a page, type "more" at the bottom of each page except the last one.

+At the bottom of the last page of the release, type the pound symbol three times, and center them.

+Additional sample releases and techniques can be found in The New York Times Style Book, the Associated Press Style Book, and numerous style books in your local library or book store.